t-fbd/Ti/README.md

-KiloT - 'Build your own editor' fork of Kilo by Antirez
+Ti - A Kilo inspired, Vi like editor
 ====================================

 This is solely being used as a learning tool.
 If you notice anything